All Your Fault (Big Sean song)

 "All Your Fault" is a song recorded by American rapper Big Sean featuring fellow rap artist Kanye West, from Sean's third studio album Dark Sky Paradise.
 It contains samples from Ambrosia's 1978 song "How Much I Feel" and features additional vocals from Travis Scott.

 Music video

-On June 24, 2015, a music video was released for the track even though it wasn't released as a single and one was released for fellow album track "I Know" featuring Jhené Aiko on the same day.
-The video mostly consists of Sean and West performing, with video girls smoldering and it was directed by Mark Mayer and Aaron Platt.
+On June 24, 2015, a music video was released for the track, although it had not been released as a single.
+A video for the fellow album track “I Know,” featuring Jhené Aiko released on the same day.
+Directed by Mark Mayer and Aaron Platt, the video primarily features Sean and West performing alongside several models.

 Commercial performance

 Upon the release of Dark Sky Paradise, "All Your Fault" charted at number 80 on the US Billboard Hot 100.
 It peaked at number 28 on the US Hot R&B/Hip-Hop Songs chart in the same week and spent a total of three weeks on the chart.